Concealed wind uplift restraint for rooftop pavers under ASCE 7-16

 No surface hardware to align or conceal

-Reduced wind damage roof issues after installatio
+Reduced wind damage and lower long-term roof maintenance risk

 Reliable availability from a Northeast distribution point